 Supplements

-Unlike in the wild, Pineapple Conures do not get all the essential nutrients in captivity.
-It, therefore, becomes important to supplement their diet with nutrients and minerals for keeping them healthy.
+Unlike in the wild, Pineapple Conure does not get all the essential nutrients in captivity.
+It, therefore, becomes important to supplement their diet with nutrients and minerals to keep them healthy.
 The most appropriate way to feed them all the left-out nutrients is to fill their cage with mineral blocks.
-Many high-quality mineral blocks can be found in the market that contains all the nutrients in a perfect mix.
+Many high-quality mineral blocks can be found in the market that contain all the nutrients in a perfect mix.

 Additionally, adding cuttlebone to the Pineapple Conure’s cage is a must for fulfilling his calcium needs.
 This not only keeps his beak conditioned but also makes his bones strong and healthy.
-Cuttlebone holder can be installed in the cage to keep it stable while the bird chews upon it.
+A cuttlebone holder can be installed in the cage to keep it stable while the bird chews upon it.

 Pineapple Conure Toys